Design Landing Pages That Convert

 Quality design works to represent you and your website as a reputable, trustworthy brand.
 Landing pages are received best when they follow a simple structure with a minimalistic layout and a lot of white space to draw focus to the point of the landing page.

-The last element to creating a landing page that’ll convert is ensuring it follows a logical flow.
+Another element to creating a landing page that’ll convert is making sure it follows a logical flow.
 Like we mentioned up above, it has to be simple.
 Don’t make the user do any work.
 Following the most obvious and common landing page flow can be really simple but really effective.

 Long form landing pages can be effective if all of the content is relevant.
 Make sure the layout is easy to navigate through and the content is easy to identify and easy to digest.